Do you collect data from your customers to drive sales?

 You can learn a lot about what, when, and why your customers make purchases by setting up a loyalty program.
 Most programs require users to share their name and key demographic info so they can receive offers, exclusive deals, and notifications tailored to their preferences.

-Lots of businesses capture valuable customer data through the checkout process.
+Lots of businesses collect valuable data from their customers through the checkout process.

 You can use this process to collect demographic information, too.
 When you do, you'll learn what specific customers add to their carts, what they spend, and how often they return to your store.
 Then, you can start building the story of your buyers’ patterns and preferences.
 You can also develop campaigns for people interested in specific products or product lines and encourage future visits.